microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

 ### Option A. Default Middleware chain

-The default middleware chain contains consecutively chained instances of the following -
+The default middleware chain contains consecutively chained instances of the following:
 - [AuthenticationHandler](../src/middleware/AuthenticationHandler.ts)
 - [RetryHandler](../src/middleware/RetryHandler.ts)
 - [RedirectHandler](../src/middleware/RedirectHandler.ts)
 - [TelemetryHandler](../src/middleware/TelemetryHandler.ts)
 - [HTTPMessageHandler](../src/middleware/HTTPMessageHandler.ts)

-To create a client instance with the default middleware chain -
+To create a client instance with the default middleware chain:

 1. Create an instance of a class which implements [AuthenticationProvider](../src/IAuthenticationProvider.ts) interface.
 This class should contain the logic to get the access token to be passed to the Microsoft Graph API.